Arpita-deb/Books-Database-Normalization/README.md

 # Conclusion:

-1. While creating a database identify which facts need to be stored.
-Think about what kind of information you want to get from a database system.
+1. While creating a database I identifed which facts need to be stored.

-2. When storing data in a database don't replicate data, but reference data.
+2. When storing data in a database I didn't replicate data, but referenced data.
 Ideally data should be stored in one place in a database (but not always).

-3. When grouping facts into tables, consider tables as 'nouns' and columns as 'adjectives'.
+3. When grouping facts into tables, I considered tables as 'nouns' and columns as 'adjectives'.

-4. Use numbers for primary and foreign keys.
+4. Used numbers for primary and foreign keys.
 Its faster for searching/updating/indexing/deleting data.

 5. Even though there are 6 major normal forms, achieving third normal form is often enough for a good database design.